Mari1yng/MM/testing.md

   - 768 x 1024 iPad
   - 1024 x 1366 iPad Pro

-- **Results:** Page is responsive and can be used on all planned devices.
+- **Results:** page is responsive and can be used on all planned devices.
 There are no elements on this page that are not responding as planned.
-- **Findings:** All tests that were run on responsivenes were passed therefore page is fully responsive.
+- **Findings:** all tests that were run on responsivenes were passed therefore page is fully responsive.

 #### Bugs